Meaning of Numbers: The Number 37

 Book 37 of most modern translations is the writing of the Minor Prophet Haggai.

 Jehoram was the fifth monarch over the Kingdom of Judah.
-At the age of 32 in 853 B.C., he began to co-rule the kingdom with his father Jehoshaphat.
-When his dad died in 848 Jehoram, who was now 37 years old, began his sole rule over Judah (1Kings 22:50).
+At the age of 32 in 853 B.C. he began to co-rule the kingdom with his father Jehoshaphat.
+Jehoram, who turned 37 when his dad died in 848 B.C., began his sole rule over Judah (1Kings 22:50).
 His reign lasted only until 841 B.C. when he died at the young age of 44.

 King David attracted many fierce fighters during his lifetime.
-The greatest of these, a special set of 37 elite warriors, were known as his "mighty men" (1Chronicles 11:11).
+The greatest of these, a special set of 37 elite warriors, were known as his "mighty men."
 They were heroic commandos who had distinguished themselves on the battlefield (1Chronicles 11, 2Samuel 23).

 Within David's group of 37 elite fighters were three subgroups.
 The first was composed of three men, Jashobeam, Eleazar, and Shammah, who were the best of the best.
-They were known as "the three mighties" (1Chronicles 11:12, KJV)!
+They were known as "the three mighties!"

 A second subgroup of David's warriors was composed of two men who were valiant in battle but not quite as noteworthy as the three mighties (2Samuel 23:18 - 23).
 The third subgroup numbered thirty-two individuals known for their war skills.